Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 Agustus 2025 01.48.22 UTC
+- WIB: Rabu, 6 Agustus 2025 02.29.12 UTC
-- WITA: Rabu, 6 Agustus 2025 02.48.22 UTC
+- WITA: Rabu, 6 Agustus 2025 03.29.12 UTC
-- WIT: Rabu, 6 Agustus 2025 03.48.22 UTC
+- WIT: Rabu, 6 Agustus 2025 04.29.12 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology